-We applied ChangeLabs' Deep Change Model to tackle the complex interdisciplinary exchange of information among science experts during a catastrophic event such as an oil spill.
+We applied ChangeLabs' System Acupuncture methodology (also known as the Deep Change Model) to tackle the complex interdisciplinary exchange of information among science experts during a catastrophic event such as an oil spill.
 This one-year project had the following three phases:

 1. Design Ethnography: The team conducted in-depth ethnographic interviews with over 100 key system stakeholders, which included academic scientists, government agency staff, elected officials, industry representatives, and stakeholders from non-governmental organizations (NGOs).
 Through these interviews, we were able to identify key barriers to action, stakeholder motivations, and identify opportunities for interventions.

 2. Synthesis and Refinement of Problem Framing: During this phase, the team distilled their key findings to guide solution generation.
 They kicked off this phase by facilitating a Concept Generation Workshop in September 2014 with our Core Advisory team members, during which we refined our problem framing, target outcomes, and key criteria for our project solution.

 3. Idea Generation: Building from the insights we extracted from ethnography, the team generated over 100 ideas for tackling our problem statement: How might we enable greater collaboration before, during, and after large, environmental crises?
 They used root causes and leverage points as springboards for ideating new solutions.
 The list of the 10 “semi-finalist” solution ideas generated and crafted by the team and their advisors from EPA, NOAA, US Coast Guard, and key academic institutions.